Posted by Zosi Team

 Another key difference between HACCP vs HARPC is the inclusion of planning for potential terrorist attacks, international adulteration, and food fraud incidents.

 Ultimately, having an effective HACCP plan in place is your best preliminary step toward a successful HARPC plan.
 A successful HARPC plan almost always guarantees HACCP compliance.
-Zosi offers flexible, accredited online HACCP courses for both beginners and advanced food industry professionals.
-To learn more about our path to HACCP certification, click here.
+Zosi offers flexible, accredited online HACCP certification courses for both beginners and advanced food industry professionals to help you in these areas.